NannyML/nannyml/docs/guides/data_drift.rst

 Drift alerts
 ============

-NannyML uses a statistical approach to issuing alerts.
+NannyML uses a statistical approach to issuing an :term:`Alert`.
 It establishes an expected baseline from the reference data and when the drift results for a chunk are unlikely, given the expectations from the baseline, then it issues a drift alert.
 Given this statistical approach, there can be cases where the alert is a false positive.
 However when reviewing the data drift vizualizations